ATECoder/dn.vi.ivi/docs/ttm/TTM Framework Guide.md

 The TTM Framework [Microsoft .NET] API uses the Virtual Instruments (VISA) framework from the [IVI Foundation] for communicating with the TTM instrument.
 [IVI VISA] is installed by members of the [IVI Foundation] such as Keysight, Rohde-Schwartz and NI (former National Instruments).
 Implementations such as the [Keysight IO Suite] or [NI Visa] must be installed for running applications based on [IVI VISA].

-The current TTM software was developed based on version 8.0.1 of [IVI VISA].
-Any VISA implementation, such as [Keysight IO Suite] version 21.1.209 is compatible with the ISR TTM API.
+The current TTM software was developed based on version 8.0.2 of [IVI VISA] and [Keysight IO Suite] 21.2.207.

+If is not clear at this time if [NI Visa] can be used because, starting with [Keysight IO Suite] 21.1.209, the application no longer compile against a naked IVI Visa DLL.

 <a name="Attributions"></a>
 ## Attributions